 For better understanding, we need to know in detail about the different parts of plants and their functions.
 Let’s have a glance at the structure of different plant parts and how they are beneficial to the environment.

 The main parts of a plant include:

-Roots are the underground part of a plant.
+Roots are the most important and underground part of a plant, which are collectively called the root system.
 They are the major part that anchors the plant firmly in the soil.
 They absorb water and minerals from the soil, synthesise plant growth regulators, and store reserve food material.
 The apical part of the root is covered by the root cap that protects the root apex.

 The direct elongation of radicle leads to the formation of primary roots that grow inside the soil in dicots.
 It bears lateral roots that are known as secondary and tertiary roots.

 In monocots, the primary root is replaced by a large number of roots because it is short-lived.
 In some plants such as Banyan tree, the roots arise from the parts of the plant and not from the radical.
 Such roots are known as adventitious roots.

 A few plants that grow in swampy areas have roots growing vertically upwards to get oxygen for respiration.
 Such roots are known as pneumatophores.

 The stem is the part of the plant which is found above the ground.
 The bark of trees are brown in colour and younger stems are green in colour.
 It forms the basis of the shoot system and bears leaves, fruits and flowers.
 The region where the leaves arise is known as the node and the region between the nodes is known as the internode.

 Stems arise from the plumule, vertically upwards to the ground.
 Initially, stems are usually weak and cannot stand straight.
 It eventually grows to become the toughest part of the plant called the trunk.
 The trunk is covered by a thick outer covering known as the bark.
 Overall stem provides a definite framework and structure to a plant, which later develops into a tree.